 SOURCE: Faculty Senate Policy SBHE Policy Manual, Section 609 N.D.C.C.
 Section 15-10-13.1

 PURPOSE: NDSU has established a process for verifying communication skills for all personnel whose appointments include classroom instruction.
 Communication, both oral and written, is, by definition, an interchange involving both the sender and the receiver.
-The NDSU Task Force on Communication Proficiency has taken both sender and receiver into account when developing communication skills verification.
-The policy affirms the university commitment to cultural diversity, as articulated by the NDSU mission statement, general education outcomes, and proposed strategic themes.
+The policy affirms the university commitment to cultural diversity, as articulated by the NDSU mission statement and general education outcomes.

 The policy is supportive of all NDSU instructional personnel and their efforts to continuously improve their communication skills.